lfurtkevicova/gislab-my-notes/docs/installation/configuration.rst

 these addresses would look like ``192.168.50.5`` and ``192.168.50.50``.

 .. note:: |note| This information is useful in manual GIS.lab server selection
-          using :ref:`HTTP boot <http-boot>` when server's IP address is required.
+          using :ref:`HTTP boot <http-boot-virtual>` when server's IP address is required.

 Content of Ansible inventory file called ``<name-of-gislab-unit>.inventory`` used in physical mode would be as follows.